Khabarovsk Bridge: Reconstruction

-In 1999, a new bridge was constructed alongside the old one, accommodating both road and rail traffic on two levels.
 With a length of 3,890 m, it holds significant importance.
 In the 21st century, the original spans of the old bridge were carefully dismantled, while its supports were thoughtfully preserved.

 During the reconstruction of the bridge, the management of the Far Eastern Railroad Company came up with the idea of creating a museum of the history of the bridge.
 The first exhibit was an openwork truss from Proskuryakov's design, which was saved during dismantling (18 other Tsarist-era metal supports were sold to China as scrap metal).
 Over three weeks, experts used hydraulic jacks to rotate the 127-metre span, which weighs more than 1,000 tonnes, symbolically placing the retro truss parallel to the new bridge.
 Subsequently, a real miniature park and historical zone with steam locomotives, tanks and platforms was formed in the adjacent territory.